jrtonin/jrtonin/README.md

 I realy apreciated if codes and works published here helped you.

 ---
-:man_student: I'm doctorate in Economics from Federal University of Paraná
+:man_student: I'm doctorate in Economics from Federal University of Paraná <br />
-:briefcase: Actually working with data science and economics projets at Parana Projetas and State Governament of Parana.
+:briefcase: Actually working with data science and economics projets at Parana Projetas and State Governament of Parana. <br />
 :studio_microphone: Also, I'm Radio Personality at CBN Maringá News

 ---